Mukhtar Babayev

-Mukhtar Bahadur oghlu Babayev (Muxtar Bahadur oğlu Babayev, 16 October 1967) is the Representative of the President of the Republic of Azerbaijan for Climate Issues (since 2025), Minister of Ecology and Natural Resources of the Republic of Azerbaijan (2018–2025), a deputy of the IV and V convocations of the National Assembly of the Republic of Azerbaijan, President of the Azerbaijan Mountaineering Federation, and President of COP29.
+Mukhtar Bahadur oghlu Babayev (Muxtar Bahadur oğlu Babayev; born 16 October 1967) is an Azerbaijani politician, who was the Representative of the President of the Republic of Azerbaijan for Climate Issues (since 2025), Minister of Ecology and Natural Resources of the Republic of Azerbaijan (2018–2025), a deputy of the IV and V convocations of the National Assembly of the Republic of Azerbaijan, President of the Azerbaijan Mountaineering Federation, and President of COP29.

 The Azerbaijan government appointed Babayev as president of COP29, the 2024 United Nations Climate Change Conference.

 Biography

 Mukhtar Babayev was born on October 16, 1967, in Baku.
 He graduated from secondary school in Baku in 1984.

 He served in the military from 1986 to 1988.
 In 1991, he graduated from the Faculty of Philosophy of Moscow State University with a degree in Political Science.
 In 1994, he graduated from the Azerbaijan State University of Economics with a degree in Foreign Economic Relations.

 In 2000, he completed a degree in World Economy at the All-Russian Academy of Foreign Trade.

 From 1991 to 1992, he worked at the State Committee for Economy and Planning of the Republic of Azerbaijan.